-We have global delivery centers located in Bangalore, Hyderabad and Chennai, India as well as in Colombo, Sri Lanka and Budapest, Hungary and a lease in Albany, New York to provide near shore staffing.
-We lease space at two facilities in Chennai, India, totaling approximately 280,802 square feet and two facilities in Bangalore, India, totaling approximately 21,587 square feet.
-In Colombo, Sri Lanka, we lease space at two facilities totaling approximately 142,537 square feet.
-Our leases in India and Sri Lanka vary in duration and term, have varying renewable terms and have expiration dates extending from 2013 to 2018.
-In addition, in March 2008, we entered into a 99-year lease, as amended in August 2008, with an option for an additional 99 years for approximately 6.3 acres of land in Hyderabad, India, where we are presently building a campus.
-We are in the process of constructing a facility on such campus which, when completed, will total approximately 325,000 square feet.
-Our lease in Albany New York is approximately 6,000 square feet and expires in 2019.
+We have global delivery centers located in Bangalore, Pune, Hyderabad and Chennai, India, as well as in Colombo, Sri Lanka, Budapest, Hungary, Singapore, Kuala Lumpur, Malaysia and Manila, Philippines, as well as Albany, New York where we provide near shore staffing.
+We lease space at two facilities in Chennai, India, totaling approximately 183,646 square feet, two facilities in Bangalore, India, totaling approximately 33,909 square feet and a facility in Pune, India totaling approximately 13,700 square feet.
+In

+Colombo, Sri Lanka, we lease space at four facilities totaling approximately 167,551 square feet.
+Our leases in India and Sri Lanka vary in duration and term, have varying renewable terms and have expiration dates ranging from 2014 to 2019.
+In addition, in March 2008, we entered into a 99-year lease, as amended in August 2008, with an option for an additional 99 years for approximately 6.3 acres of land in Hyderabad, India, where we have built a campus of approximately 325,000 square feet.
+Our lease in Albany, New York is for approximately 7,870 square feet and expires in 2019.

-We also have sales and business development offices located in New York, California, Germany and Singapore.
-These are short term leases with maturities not longer than one year.
+We have sales and business development offices located in New York, the United Kingdom, Germany, Austria and Sweden.
+We also have a sales and delivery office in Windsor, Connecticut.
+These leases vary in duration and have expiration dates ranging from one year to five years.